Geometric Structures on the Cochains of a Manifold: Introduction

 In section~\ref{sec:surfaces} we study the combinatorial star operator on surfaces, and prove several results on the combinatorial period matrix, as mentioned above.

-In the last two sections, ~\ref{sec:ip} and ~\ref{sec:circle}, we show how an explicit computation of the combinatorial star operator is related to ``summing over weighted paths,'' and perform these calculations for the circle.
+In the last two sections, ~\ref{sec:ip} and ~\ref{sec:circle}, we show how an explicit computation of the combinatorial star operator is related to ``summing over weighted paths'', and perform these calculations for the circle.

-I would like to thank Dennis Sullivan for his many useful comments and suggestions on this work.
-I'd like to thank Jozef Dodziuk for his help with several points in his papers \cite{Do}, \cite{DP}, and Ruben Costa-Santos and Barry McCoy for their inspiring work in \cite{MS}.
-Also, I'd like to thank Anthony Phillips, Lowell Jones and Robert Kotiuga for comments and corrections on an earlier version of this paper.
+I would like to thank Dennis Sullivan for his generosity, insight and many useful comments on this paper.
+I'd also like to thank Jozef Dodziuk for his help with several points in his papers \cite{Do}, \cite{DP}, and Ruben Costa-Santos and Barry McCoy for their inspiring work in \cite{MS}.